-Secondary data refers to data that were collected by someone other than the current researcher.
-These are data that were originally collected for other research purposes, usually as part of a previous, larger study, or data in medical records that were collected as part of standard patient health care.
-A study that uses secondary data is called a 'retrospective study'.
-The word 'retrospective' refers to events that happened in the past, such as the collection of data during a previous research study or as part of standard medical care.
+Secondary data refers to data that was collected by someone other than the current researcher.
+This includes data originally collected for other research purposes, usually as part of a previous research study, or data in medical records that were collected as part of standard patient health care.
+Secondary data is already in existence at the time that the current researcher is designing their study and developing their research protocol.